C-S-E-C/csec/README.md

 ## Setup

-Simply open `index.html` in a web browser to view the website.
+Simply open `csec.top` in a web browser to view the website.

 ## Contributing